HCC-CCECF-DataGroup/ToR/README.md

 # Purpose
 The Hampshire County Council Climate Change Expert Consultative Forum Data sub-group is an independent group set up to advise the County Council and Council officers on matters relating to GHG emissions data monitoring and reporting.

-The sub-group's remit includes all data sources that pertain to the Scope 1, 2 and 3 GHG emissions of the Hampshire County and constituent local authorities.
+The sub-group's remit includes all data sources that pertain to the Scope 1, 2 and 3 GHG emissions of the Hampshire County Council and constituent local authorities.
+This includes, where relevant:

+ * operational emissions (emissions from Council and authorities' operations)
+ * territorial emissions from within the County boundary
+ * consumption-based emissions from within the County boundary

 # Responsibility
 Specific responsibilities are: